-From the pop-up menu, select Copy Link Location if you are using FireFox or Copy Shortcut if you are using Internet Explorer.
-Other browser will have similar option.
+From the pop-up menu, select Copy Link Location if you are using Firefox or Copy Shortcut if you are using Internet Explorer.
+Other browsers will have similar options.
 This will copy the path to download the theme to your clipboard.
-Now, switch back to your site and paste the link into the URL text box.
-After you have set the URL you want to install, click the Install button.
+Now switch back to your site and paste the link into the Install from a URL text box.
+After you have set the URL you want to install, click on the Install button.
 Drupal will automatically download the theme and install it onto your site.
-After the installation is complete, you will receive a status page similar to the following.
+During this process, the status of the installation will be shown.
+After the installation is complete, you will receive a status page similar to the following:

-Install 1223_03_11_Theme_Installation_Results.png
+Insert image 1223_04_11.png

 From this status page, you can make the new theme your default theme or you can return to either the Administration interface or your front page.

 Installing from a downloaded package is similar to installing directly from a URL with a few exceptions.
 After finding a theme that you like, download it to your local computer instead of simply copying the download link.
 You can then browse for the location of the module on your local computer.
-You will need to click Install to start the installation process.
+You will need to click on Install to start the installation process.

 This functionality can also be used to install modules.
 The process is exactly the same as installing a theme and the status page is very similar.

-Updating Themes (and modules)
+Updating Themes (and Modules)

-When you click the Update existing modules link, Drupal will display a list of any modules that have updates available.
+When you click on the Update existing modules link, Drupal will display a list of any modules that have updates available:

-Insert 1223_03_12_Available_Updates.png
+Insert image 1223_04_12.png

 If any modules or themes have updates, you can install them from this page.
-You can also check for updates if the system has not checked for updates recently.
+You can also check for updates manually if the system has not automatically checked for updates recently.

 People section

-The people section allows you view and manage the users within your site.
+The People section allows you view and manage the users within your site and appears as follows:

-Insert 1223_03_13_User_List.png
+Insert image 1223_04_13.png

-The functionality on this page is identical to the Drupal 6 functionality which could be reached from Administer > User Management > Users.
-Configuration and Modules section
+The functionality on this page is identical to the Drupal 6 functionality which could be reached from Administer | User Management | Users.
+From this page, you can add new users administratively.
+You can also block users, completely cancel their account, or add and remove roles assigned to them.

+Modules section

+The Modules section allows you to determine which modules are active on your site, and install new modules on your site.
+All modules that have been installed on your site appear in a categorized list as shown in the following image:

+Insert image 1223_04_17.png

+To enable the module, simply select the check box next to the module you want to enable and then click on Save configuration at the bottom of the page.
+To disable the module, simply deselect the check box and then click on Save configuration.

+Some modules have an uninstall process that cleans up the database or associated files.
+You can access the uninstall process by clicking on the Uninstall tab.
+Only uninstall a module if you are certain you will not use it in the future.

+Drupal 7 also includes the ability to install a module either directly from the Drupal.org website or from a downloaded installation package.
+The process for doing so is exactly the same as the process for installing themes which we covered earlier in the chapter.

+You can also access configuration settings for a module directly from the list of modules, change permissions for an individual module, and get additional help for a module.
+All of these options may or may not be shown depending on the module in question.

+Configuration section